 - Many callers are under pressure and work under strict rules.
 Do not yell at them.
 Do not simply tell them not to call again.
 Calmly say this specific phrase: “Add this number to your internal do not call list.”

-- The internal do not call rules apply to charities, and businesses of which you are or were recently a customer.
+- The internal do not call rules apply to charities, and to businesses of which you are or were recently a customer.
 Ethically, companies making B2B calls should also maintain an internal do not call list.